JeffGiroux/f5_terraform/Azure/Infrastructure-only/README.md

 This solution uses a Terraform template to launch a new networking stack.
 It will create one VNET with three subnets: mgmt, external, internal.
 Use this Terraform template to create your Azure VNET infrastructure, and then head back to the [BIG-IP Azure Terraform folder](../) to get started!

-Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
-For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
-Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.

 ## Prerequisites

 - This template requires a service account to deploy with the Terraform Azure provider and build out all the neccessary Azure objects
   - See the [Terraform Azure Provider "Authenticating Using a Service Principal"](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) for details.
 Also, review the [available Azure built-in roles](https://docs.microsoft.com/en-gb/azure/role-based-access-control/built-in-roles) too.
   - Permissions will depend on the objects you are creating
-  - My service account for Terraform deployments in Azure uses the following roles:
-    - Contributor
   - ***Note***: Make sure to [practice least privilege](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#lower-exposure-of-privileged-accounts)

 ## Important Configuration Notes

 - Variables are configured in variables.tf
-- Sensitive variables like Azure SSH keys are configured in terraform.tfvars
+- Sensitive variables like Azure SSH keys are configured in terraform.tfvars or Azure Key Vault
-  - ***Note***: Other items like BIG-IP password are stored in Azure Key Vault.
+  - ***Note***: Other items like BIG-IP password can be stored in Azure Key Vault.
 Refer to the [Prerequisites](#prerequisites).
 - Files
   - main.tf - resources for provider, versions
   - network.tf - resources for VNET, subnets, security groups